Skip to content

 2. Add the token to local.settings.json : AZ_FUNCTION_KEY

-4. Run the functions: func start
+4. Run the functions: poetry run func start

 You should now be setup to run the user quickstart.